brh55/botkit-discord/readme.md

 					convo.next();
 				});
 			});
-		})
+			// Leave at the end of the channel bot.api.leaveVoiceChannel();
-		bot.api.leaveVoiceChannel();
+		});
-	}).catch(err => {
+	} catch (e) {
-		// If the user is not in a voice channel, tell them to join one bot.reply('Dude, you\'ll need to join a voice channel and try again');
+		// If the user is not in a voice channel, tell them to join one bot.reply('Dude are you in voice channel?');
 	});
 });
 ```

 ### Example Projects
 - [Magic-8 Ball](https://github.com/brh55/discord-magic-8-ball)
-- [Pokedex](https://github.com/brh55/pokedex-discord-bot) - Work in progress, but allows users to search for Pokemon through a  Pokedex bot and providing a similar output experience, as well as a "text-to-speech" to the user.
+- [Pokedex Audio Discord Bot](https://github.com/brh55/pokedex-discord-bot) - Allows users to search for Pokemon through a Pokedex bot and plays the audio description in a voice channel.
 Read the [written tutorial](https://medium.com/@HimBrandon/discord-pok%C3%A9dex-chatbot-tutorial-part-1-b003b7decb5e)
 - [Glitch Examples](https://glitch.com/@glitch/discord)
     - [Starter Kit for Glitch](https://glitch.com/~starter-discord) - Quickly deploy a Discord bot with easy to follow step-by-step instructions
     - [Gritty Bot](https://glitch.com/~grittybot) - Using Giphy and sports API integration to provide fun and witty interactions